What Is AIP?

 Processed foods can contain a lot of refined sugar, cholesterol, and trans fats; replacing these with lean meats, fruit / veggies, and healthy fats, means more omega-3 fatty acids and monounsaturated fats, lower cholesterol and overall better heart health.

 Instead of focusing on weight or calories, the AIP diet aims to let narrow down which foods may not mesh well with your body, and experience the benefits of natural, unprocessed foods!

 What to eat on a AIP diet?

 In short, if your ancestors could hunt or gather it, it is allowed.
-Here is a list of the foods that can be enjoyed on a Paleo diet:
+Here is a list of the foods that can be enjoyed on an AIP diet:

 - Meat (Check for any off-limits preservatives!